 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

-Today’s guest post comes from my friend, author (“What Would Buffy Do?”) and fellow blogger Jana Riess, who doubles as the most famous person that I actually know 😀 She is currently traveling with her family in Europe, and took time from her vacation to give us 7 Paris travel tips.
+Today’s guest post comes from my friend, author (“What Would Buffy Do?”) and fellow blogger Jana Riess, who doubles as the most famous person that I actually know 😀 While traveling with her family in Europe she took time from her vacation to give us 7 Paris travel tips.

 Rent an apartment

 This may seem obvious, but one of the best Paris travel tips is to rent an apartment.
 It’s startling to me how many visitors are afraid to venture out of the expensive traps that are tourist hotels.
 There are plenty of rental agencies in Paris that specialize in English-speaking travelers.
-We found ours through TripAdvisor and had no problems with it at all (PWaC: Airbnb would be another option).
+We found ours through TripAdvisor and had no problems with it at all (PWaC: Airbnb would be another option – get $40 off your first stay through this link).
 The place was exactly as advertised and the price even included an airport pickup when we arrived.
 We had a fantastic apartment in the Montparnasse neighborhood right by the Gaite Metro stop and Montparnasse train station.
 We were conveniently located, got the experience of living more like locals than if we had stayed in a hotel, had much more room and a kitchen to prepare meals in, and saved a lot of money in the process.
 If you’re in Paris for more than just a couple of days, it really pays to rent an apartment.

 Save money with the Navigo or the carnet pass